L4Re/curl/lib/contrib/docs/cmdline-opts/MANPAGE.md

 ## Option files

 Each command line option is described in a file named `<long name>.d`, where option name is written without any prefixing dashes.
-Like the file name for the `-v, --verbose` option is named `verbose.d`.
+Like the filename for the `-v, --verbose` option is named `verbose.d`.

 Each file has a set of meta-data in the top of the file, followed by a body of text.